reasonml/reason/README.md

 ## Credit

-The general structure of `refmt` repo was copied from @whitequark's m17n project, including parts of the `README` that instruct how to use this with the OPAM toolchain.
+The general structure of `refmt` repo was copied from [whitequark's m17n project](https://github.com/whitequark/ocaml-m17n), including parts of the `README` that instruct how to use this with the OPAM toolchain.
 Thank you OCaml!